-Next, you should check out external sites for some more help.
+Next, you should check out external websites for some more help.
 Start by checking out sites like DiversityInc, Great Places to Work, and Glassdoor.
-These sites provide data from external sources outside of the company, from rating agencies to current and past employees.
+These sites provide data from outside of the company, from rating agencies to current and past employees.

 Reach Out to Your Network

 When you are looking to find a manufacturing company that shares your values, don't hesitate to reach out to your network.

 Ask them about where they have worked and had great experiences, but also where they would avoid at all costs.
 Do not expect them to answer any question under the sun.
 And as always, understand that everyone's opinions are just that...opinions.

 Everyone values different things within the workplace.
 Make sure that you are not trying to compare apples to oranges.

 With the world's state right now, it is not an ideal time to go to meetups.
 But these meetups can provide you with a large group of people to talk to about their experiences.
 Below are a few forums/sites that you can post these questions on:

 - The Practical Machinist